LoRA-DA: Data-Aware Initialization for Low-Rank Adaptation via Asymptotic Analysis: Main Result

-where $\bm{G}^{d_1\times 1}=\nabla \mathcal{L}_{\text{tgt}}(\bm{W}_0)$ is the gradient evaluated at the pre-trained parameters and $H_0$ denotes the Hessian computed at $\bm{W}_0$.
-The first-order optimality condition for the target optimum $\bm{W}_{\text{tgt}}$ is written as
+where $\bm{G}^{d_1\times 1}=\nabla \mathcal{L}_{\mathrm{tgt}}(\bm{W}_0)$ is the gradient evaluated at the pre-trained parameters and $\bm{H}_0$ denotes the Hessian computed at $\bm{W}_0$.
+The first-order optimality condition for the target optimum $\bm{W}_{\mathrm{tgt}}$ is written as

-Solving for the displacement gives $\bm{W}_{\text{tgt}} - \bm{W}_0 \approx -\,\bm{H}_0^{-1}\bm{G}.$ In practice, the Hessian $H_0$ is typically approximated by the Fisher information matrix.
-This choice ensures numerical stability, theoretical consistency under maximum-likelihood estimation, and computational tractability since it can be estimated directly from gradients.
-Therefore,
+Solving for the displacement gives $\bm{W}_{\mathrm{tgt}} - \bm{W}_0 \approx -\,\bm{H}_0^{-1}\bm{G}.$ In practice, the Hessian $\bm{H}_0$ is typically approximated by the Fisher information matrix~\cite{he2024robust}.
+This is theoretically justified under standard regularity conditions for MLE with i.i.d.\ data, where the Fisher information coincides with the expected Hessian of the negative log-likelihood.
+Therefore, we have

 After obtaining an estimator of $\bm{W}_{\mathrm{tgt}}-\bm{W}_0$ and computing $\bm{A}_0$ via Theorem~\ref{thm:one_dimensional}, combining with \eqref{proj_on_A}, the initialization for $\bm{B}$ is

 so that $\bm{W}_0+\bm{A}_0\bm{B}_0$ coincides with the projection $\bm{W}_{\mathrm{tgt}}^{\mathrm{proj}}$.